JonathanGrossman/python_basics/03_comments.md

 ## How do you turn code into a comment?

 Two main ways exist for commenting out your code.
-One easy is to put a `#` at the beginning of the line you want to turn into a comment.
+One way is to put a `#` at the beginning of the line you want to turn into a comment.
 If your code spans multiple lines, you'll need a `#` at the beginning of each line that you want to be a comment.

 ```python
 # this is a comment